 Mental health awareness in Malaysia

-Due to the stress of relocation and feelings of loneliness or isolation in your new home, expats may be at higher risk of depression and anxiety than the general population.
+Due to the stress of relocation and feelings of loneliness or isolation in their new home, expats may be at higher risk of depression and anxiety than the general population.
 Many expats report experiencing increased mental health challenges, particularly as they adjust to a new environment.

 The good news is that mental health awareness in Malaysia is on the rise, and the taboo of discussing mental health is eroding.
 More companies are taking the importance of mental health seriously, holding workshops and talks to raise awareness, and offering better mental health coverage in their employee healthcare plans.